 For satisfactory course achievement, students must submit weekly brag sheets to their instructor for Weeks 2 to 7.
-The brag sheets should include a detailed list of what students have accomplished in their clinical experiences for each week.
-They provide an opportunity for students to share their clinical experiences with their instructor, highlighting the process of how they are meeting CHN standards and course outcomes in their nursing practice.
+The brag sheets should include detailed descriptions of what students have accomplished in their clinical experiences for each week.
+Students should also indicate names of health professionals they were working with.
+Brag sheets provide an opportunity for students to share their clinical experiences with their instructor, highlighting the process of how they are meeting CHN standards and course outcomes in their nursing practice.
 Each instructor will discuss the process for submitting weekly brag sheets during clinical orientation.
+Students are encouraged to keep copies of the brag sheets, as they will find them useful when they complete their evaluation summaries.

-v Suggested Resources
+Suggested Resources